STAEDTLER: Brief Profile

 The STAEDTLER Group is now headquartered in Nuremberg.
 The Head Office in the city and four production sites in the metropolitan region Nuremberg employ approx. 1,200 people.

-The Group is located in 26 countries and also currently employs more than 2,300 staff worldwide.
+The Group is located in 26 countries and also currently employs more than 2,200 staff worldwide.
 STAEDTLER products can be found in more than 150 countries.
-Exports from Germany account for more than 80% of STAEDTLER's production.
+Exports from Germany account 75 percent of STAEDTLER's production.

 Almost two-thirds of STAEDTLER products are Made in Germany.
-This makes STAEDTLER the largest manufacturer in Europe of wood-encased pencils, OHP pens, erasers, pencil leads and modelling clays.
+This makes STAEDTLER the largest manufacturer in Europe of wood-encased pencils, OHP pens and modelling clays.
 The range of this Nuremberg-based manufacturer of writing and drawing equipment includes products for end-customers (B2C) and solutions for industry (B2B).
 The additional value of its products demonstrates that STAEDTLER is not only following the obligations of its tradition but is also true to its responsibilities and its self-image as an innovator.

 By signing the STAEDTLER Social Charter, the company undertakes to protect international employment and human rights, is committed to the payment of fair wages and social responsibility everywhere in the world and declares its opposition to forced labour, child labour and discrimination.
-As a result of the use of ecological manufacturing processes, STAEDTLER products are "efficient for ecology" and comply with ecological criteria such as durability and sustainability.
+By using ecological manufacturing processes, STAEDTLER products meet criteria such as durability and sustainability.

 The STAEDTLER Foundation is a public foundation established under civil law.
 Since its formation in 1997 it holds all the shares in the STAEDTLER Group.
 The Foundation supports scientific research at German universities and cultural projects in the metropolitan region Nuremberg.